-This morning, more than 37 million Americans woke up with a migraine.
+This morning, some 38 million Americans woke up with a migraine.
 Yes, you read that right.
 Over 10% of the US population suffers from chronic migraines.
 Unfortunately, for many of those people, migraines – in their pulsating, nausea-inducing glory – have become a normal part of life.
 But what if vitamin deficiencies were at the root of the problem?
 (1)

-Most migraine sufferers unfortunately never find a permanent solution, despite spending tons of money on painkillers and brain scans.
+You see, most chronic migraine sufferers unfortunately never find a permanent solution, despite spending tons of money on painkillers and brain scans.
+(2)

 New research could change that.
-You see, a number of little-known studies have pulled the dreadful migraine off its pedestal as ‘mysterious malady’ into more comprehensive territory.
+Recently, a number of little-known studies have pulled the dreadful migraine off its pedestal as ‘mysterious malady’ into more comprehensive territory.

-Researchers at the Cincinnati Children’s Hospital Medical Center recently conducted a study that linked migraines to a deficiency in vitamins D, B12 and B2 as well as coenzyme Q10.
+Researchers at the Cincinnati Children’s Hospital Medical Center recently conducted a study that linked migraines to the following vitamin deficiencies: vitamins D, B12, and B2, as well as coenzyme Q10.
+(3)

-Being deficient in those vitamins and nutrients, it turns out, raises your risk of suffering chronic migraines.
+Being deficient in those vitamins and nutrients, as it turns out, does raise your risk of suffering chronic migraines.
 But by combining nutrients, you may have greater success reducing migraine symptoms.
 (4)

 Let’s break this down one vitamin/nutrient at a time.

-If you suffer from migraines, make sure your body has enough vitamin D to fight inflammation by getting out in the sun at appropriate times, including the right fats in your diet, and taking a high quality Vitamin D supplement.
+So if you suffer from migraines, make sure your body has enough vitamin D to fight inflammation by getting out in the sun at appropriate times, including the right fats in your diet, and taking a high quality Vitamin D supplement.